suren-atoyan/monaco-react/README.md

 #### Get Value

 You may ask how we can get the value of the editor.
 There is a prop called `editorDidMount`.
-It gets two arguments: the first one is a function to get editor value, the second one is the editor instance.
+It gets three arguments: the first one is a function to get editor value, the second one is the editor instance, the third one is the monaco instance.
 Here is an example of how you can implement it.
 You can play with it [here](https://codesandbox.io/s/example-for-issue-2-1hzz8?fontsize=14)